A topic from the subject of Advanced Chemistry in Chemistry.

 Introduction

 Organic chemistry is the study of the structure, properties, reactions, and synthesis of organic compounds, which are compounds that contain carbon.
-Organic compounds are found in all living things, and they play a vital role in many biological processes.
+Organic compounds are found in all living things and play a vital role in many biological processes.
 Organic chemistry is also used to create a wide variety of products, including pharmaceuticals, plastics, and fuels.

 Basic Concepts